LeonorTu/Libft/born2beroot/README.md

 21 - FTP (File Transfer Protocal: The standard protocol used to transfer files over a network)
 25 - Email (SMTP)

+* **WordPress**
+A content management system focused on the creation of any type of website.

+* **Mariadb**
+A database used for various purposes, such as data warehousing, e-commerce, enterprise-level functions, and logging applications.

+* **PHP**
+A programming language used to develop dynamic web applications and interactive websites.
+PHP runs on the server side.

 **Evaluation Command**
 **Simple Setup**
 * Check UFW service is in use.